HanoverStatsLabs/resources/labs/LabModelingBasic.md

 $$\hat\epsilon = (I-H)\epsilon$$
 where here $I$ is the identity matrix.

-The important thing to take out of this is that even though we assume that the errors in our model are uncorrelated and with constant variance, the observed residuals that result form the fit in fact do not have to be, due to the above relation.
+The important thing to take out of this is that even though we assume that the errors in our model are uncorrelated and with constant variance, the observed residuals that result from the fit in fact do not have to be uncorrelated and with constand variance, due to the above relation.
 In particular, the variance of the $i$-th residual can be found by multiplying the variance $\sigma^2$ of the errors by $1-h_{ii}$, where $h_{ii}$ is the $i$-th entry in the diagonal of the hat matrix.

 The method `hatvalues` returns the diagonal elements of the hat matrix, which are also called *leverages*:
 ```r